 Every year the Executive Board determines a maximum of 7 days on which the University will collectively close (bridging days).
 Usually, these are the Friday after Ascension and the days between Christmas and the turn of the year.
 During a collective closure you are required to take up leave.
 The number of hours that you would have normally worked, according to your employment pattern on those days, will be automatically subtracted from your total leave hours.
 If you are sick during a collective closure, the leave hours involved will lapse.

 Collective closure 2021

-- Friday 14 May (Ascension Day is Thursday 13 May)
+- Friday 14 May (Ascension Day falls on Thursday 13 May)

 - Monday 27 December

 - Wednesday 29 December

 - Friday 27 May (Ascension Day falls on Thursday 26 May)

 - Tuesday 27 December

 - Wednesday 28 December

 - Friday 19 May (Ascension Day falls on Thursday 18 May)